 Sustainable Development Goals for 2030: a global plan to tackle poverty, improve lives and protect the environment

 The 17 Sustainable Development Goals set forth in that plan redefined how the global community would work together to tackle poverty and improve living standards while also protecting the environment.
-They set out to accelerate progress in critical areas such as child survival, education and safe water, setting ambitous targets.
-End preventable child and maternal deaths, for example; end extreme poverty, end child marriage, to name a few, and not just for some, but for all, including the poorest and most disadvantaged.
+They set out to accelerate progress in critical areas such as child survival, education and safe water — setting ambitious targets for ending preventable child and maternal deaths, extreme poverty, child marriage and more, and not just for some, but for all, including the poorest and most disadvantaged.

 During negotions, UNICEF pushed SDG architects to make sure they were child-centered and focused on achieving equity.
 Unequal opportunities had left and continue to leave millions of children living in poverty, dying before they turn five, without schooling, and suffering chronic malnutrition.

-As then UNICEF’s Anthony Lake put it: “The SDGs present an opportunity to apply the lessons we have learned and reach the children in greatest need – and shame on us if we don’t.”
+As Anthony Lake, UNICEF's Executive Director from 2010 to 2017, put it: “The SDGs present an opportunity to apply the lessons we have learned and reach the children in greatest need – and shame on us if we don’t.”